backdrop-contrib/navbar/README.md

 - Enable Backdrop core's Administration bar module.
 - Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules
-- You can show or hide some components (search bar etc.) on the module's configuration page.
+- You can show or hide some components (search bar etc.) on the module's "Configure" page.

 3rd party JavaScript libraries